Solaris Urbino 12: Solaris Urbino 12 Hybrid

 In the second half of 2009, a prototype Solaris Urbino 12 Hybrid based on third generation of Solaris Urbino 12 was built.
 The model made its debut at the Busworld Trade Fair in Kortrijk in October 2009.
 The series production began in 2010.

 The Solaris Urbino 12 Hybrid uses a parallel hybrid system HDU made by the American company Eaton.
 It comprises inter alia with a 6-speed Eaton automatic gearbox and one electric motor with maximum power of 44 kW (60 hp).
 In normal traffic movement the power is on about 28 kW (38 hp).
 It operates with a Cummins ISB6.7EV 225B diesel engine, meeting the requirements of the EEV standard, with a maximum power of 165 kW (225 hp) and the volume of 6.7 dm.
 The Eaton gearbox transmits power to the rear axle.
 All batteries are lithium-ion (Li-Ion) made by the Japanese company Hitachi which have been placed under the platforms inside the vehicle.
 By this the appearance of the bus has changed and the look is different when compared with the traditional diesel engine powered buses.
-The cost of this system is about 70 thousand Euros.
+The cost of this system is about 70 thousand Euros, now they are used in Rome and other cities like Vilnius.

 The graphic symbol of the Solaris Urbino 12 Hybrid buses is a green dachshund with two overlapping hearts symbolising the dual drive system.